 One Company’s "Fluctuating Workweek" does not adhere to FLSA Regulations

 Intertek USA Inc, a Houston based inspection and certification company, has witnessed some trouble on the legal front recently.
-The company has been accused that their company’s overtime policy of a “fluctuating workweek” actually reduced the amount of overtime paid to company inspectors.
+The company has been accused that their company’s overtime policy of a “fluctuating workweek” (a/k/a “Chinese overtime“) actually reduced the amount of overtime paid to company inspectors.
 This has allegedly resulted in a violation of minimum wage law stated in the Fair Labor Standards Act (FLSA).

 Intertek provides services such as laboratory testing, cargo inspection, and certification services for companies around the globe.
 With more than 1,000 labs in operation, in over 100 countries, Intertek employs inspectors worldwide.
 The lawsuit has been filed representing current and former employees of the company.
 The plaintiffs are to be represented by Kennedy Hodges, who says he estimates that hundreds of Intertek employees have fallen victim to Intertek’s pay rate negligence.